AUTUMN LEAVES

 TO REGISTER

 Please email your interest to Begüm ( begumgulderenyoga@gmail.com ).
 You will then receive a registration form to complete and details regarding the transfer of deposit.
-A non-refundable deposit of $400 is required to secure your booking.
-The rest of the payment should be paid 30 days before arrival.
-Upon registration, you will be sent more info about getting to and around Kyoto, taxi pick-up from the airport, what to bring etc.
+A non-refundable deposit of €500 is required to secure your booking.
+Second deposit of €500 should be paid 90 days before arrival (non-refundable) The rest of the payment should be paid 30 days before arrival. (non-refundable) Upon registration, you will be sent more info about getting to and around Kyoto, taxi pick-up from the airport, what to bring etc.